SnowflakePowered/snowflake/README.md

 Snowflake
 =========

+Currently waiting on CEFSharp3 Javascript objects because IPC is a b*tch to work with.

 > As of this C# implementation Snowflake-csharp is no longer strictly an implementation of Icelake.
 Instead, Icelake and pySnowflake is now deprecated and all future Snowflake development will be under Snowflake-Csharp.
 As a result, compatibility under non-Windows systems is no longer guaranteed but development will continue with *nix compatibility in mind for the future

 What is Snowflake?